Snergster/virl_packet/salt.README.md

 6. Edit `settings.tf`.
 Replace the packet_api `default` field with your packet_api_key.
 You can also adjust the 'dead_mans_timer' value and the 'packet_machine_type' that will be used with the VIRL server is created.

+7. Before bringing up your VIRL server, log into to app.packet.net and click 'Manage'.
+You need to ensure that there are no active projects present.
+If there are active projects:

+    1. Click on the name of your project listed
+    2. Select "Settings" tab
+    3. Scroll to the bottom of the page and click on the button to delete the project

-7. Run the command
+8. Run the command

    `terraform plan .`

    This will validate the terraform .tf file.

-8. Run the command
+9. Run the command

    `terraform apply .`